ricklyon/mpl_markers/readme.md

 ```

 ### Line Markers
-Add a marker attached to plotted data lines:
+Add a marker attached to matplotlib data lines:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt